NVIDIA/NeMo-Framework-Launcher/README.md

 * Refactored Adapter learning implementation to mimic the Parameter-Efficient Transfer Learning for NLP approach
 * Flash Attention for GPT-3 models in Transformer Engine

+**Announcement**

+**Coming Soon!**  The data curation module, Prospector-LM, which is a scalable Python library for curating large-scale datasets and can be leveraged for training large language foundation models.

 **NeMo Megatron 23.01**
 * BERT with tensor parallelism support (training only)
 * BERT with pipeline parallelism support (training only)